 Praia da Costa Nova near Aveiro

 Praia da Costa Nova is a unique beach on a small strip of land between the sea and the Ria de Aveiro lagoon.
-On the ocean side, the rough sea waves provide ideal conditions for surf and windsurf and then there’s the lagoon, which is perfect for sailing, paddle surfing or water skiing.
+On the ocean side, the waves provide ideal conditions for surf and windsurf and then there’s the lagoon, which is perfect for sailing, paddle surfing or water skiing.
 There’s also a bicycle path if you prefer sports on two wheels.

-To top it off you have the picturesque colourful striped fishing cottages, for which this beach is famous.
+To top it off you have the picturesque colourful striped fishing cottages, for which this village is famous.
 Fishermen used these as warehouses and shelters, many decades ago, and they have recently been converted to holiday homes.
 There are countless fish and seafood restaurants in Costa Nova too.

 Practicalities: This accessible beach has a lifeguard, showers, parking, cafés and restaurants.
 To get here, drive or hop on the bus that goes from Aveiro to Costa Nova.